agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 ## Getting Started

-Within this extensive guide, you will gain insights on the process of incorporating JWT (JSON Web Token) authentication into a Golang application, leveraging GORM alongside the Fiber web framework.
+In this extensive guide, you will gain insights on the process of incorporating JWT (JSON Web Token) authentication into a Golang application, leveraging GORM alongside the Fiber web framework.
 Powering the REST API will be a robust Fiber HTTP server, delivering specialized endpoints for secure user authentication and data